Codename CASS — The Contrarian

 After Cassandra — the Greek prophet who was always right and never believed.
 Operational lineage to Andrew Marshall (Office of Net Assessment) and Herman Kahn (Hudson Institute).

 CASS argues.
-That's her whole job.
-Every turn, after the orchestrator has drafted a read on what just happened, CASS gets the draft, the federation's known blind spots, and a plain statement of which way the consensus is leaning — and pushes back from whatever angle the consensus is missing.
+That's the whole job.
+Every turn, after the orchestrator has drafted a read on what just happened, she gets the draft, the federation's known blind spots, and a plain statement of which way the consensus is leaning — and pushes back from whatever angle the consensus is missing.
 Her output is filed into the official record alongside the federation's; it isn't an afterthought or a check.
+Across eleven turns, the orchestrator accepted her framing on most of the big calls and rejected her on several specific predictions, and the record carries both.

 What CASS sees